JamesEvans2014/JamesEvans2014.github.io/_posts/2014-10-25-Stirling-Matrices-Part-2.md

 categories: Stirling Numbers Matrices
 ---

-This is a continuation of the discussion in the previous post found here: [Sterling Matrices Part 1](http://jamesevans2014.github.io/stirling/numbers/matrices/2014/10/25/Stirling-Matrices.html)
+This is a continuation of the discussion in the previous post found here: [Stirling Matrices Part 1](http://jamesevans2014.github.io/stirling/numbers/matrices/2014/10/25/Stirling-Matrices.html)

-The inverse of the matrix \\(A\_n\\) defined in the previous post will be called the Sterling matrix of order \\(n\\).
+The inverse of the matrix \\(A\_n\\) defined in the previous post will be called the Stirling matrix of order \\(n\\).
 It will be denoted \\(\tilde {A}\_n\\) and its \\((i-j)\\)th entry \\(\tilde {a}\_{ij}^n\\).

 Although time consuming and costly, inverting the matrix \\(A_n\\) unveils some interesting number patterns.
-The first few Sterling matrices are given for reference:
+The first few Stirling matrices are given for reference:
 \\[
 \tilde {A}\_1=1,\ \ \ \tilde {A}\_2=\begin {pmatrix} -1 & 1\\\ 2 & -1 \end {pmatrix},\ \ \ \tilde {A}\_3=\frac {1}{2}\begin {pmatrix} 1 & -2 & 1 \\\ -5 & 8 & -3 \\\ 6 & -6 & 2 \end {pmatrix},
 \\]